 Sexuality is about our sexual feelings and thoughts, who we are attracted to, and our sexual behaviours.
 We can find other people physically, sexually or emotionally attractive, and all those things are a part of our sexuality.

 Exploring and expressing your sexuality over time might include things like sexual dreams, fantasising about someone or about a sexual act, kissing, touching, masturbating, being naked with someone, oral sex or having penetrative sexual intercourse.

-can change over time, like anyone else’s.
+Women’s sexuality can change over time, like anyone else’s.
 At different times in life you may feel very sexual and at other times sex might be the furthest thing from your mind.
 That’s normal.

-.
+Sexual feelings may develop during or adolescence.
+This may mean feeling attracted to other people, whether male or female, having sexual fantasies or dreams, or exploring your body in a sexual way through .
 This is a normal part of development.
-While some girls may choose to have sex for the first time in high school, other women may wait well into their lives before becoming sexually active or may never do so.
+While some people may choose to have sex for the first time in high school, others may wait well into their lives before becoming sexually active or may never do so.
 That’s fine too.